peteoshea/scripts-to-rule-them-all/README.md

 ### script/server

+*TODO - Needs converting to bash when actually required.*

 [`script/server`][server] is used to start the application.

 For a web application, this might start up any extra processes that the